4 Alfalfa Benefits You Should Know + The Easiest Way To Get More In Your Diet

 "High levels of LDL cholesterol2 raise your risk for heart disease and stroke," the Centers for Disease Control and Prevention (CDC) says.
 So these results, though small, show promising benefits of alfalfa on cardiovascular health.

 Alfalfa is high in antioxidants.

-Similar to other green leafy vegetables, alfalfa contains a number of antioxidants, which help fight free radicals and in some cases can manage inflammation and support immune function.
-The antioxidant effects of alfalfa have been proved in animal studies, but more research is needed in humans, Cording says.
+Similar to other green leafy vegetables, alfalfa contains a number of antioxidants, which help fight free radicals4 and in some cases can manage inflammation5 and support immune function6.
+The antioxidant effects of alfalfa7 have been proved in animal studies, but more research is needed in humans, Cording says.

 It may help manage menopause symptoms.